mjp/node-linkscape/README.md

 # SeoMOZ Linkscape API Library

-Node-linkscape is a node.js module for asynchronously communicating with the seoMOZ linkscape APIs.
+Node-linkscape is a node.js module for asynchronously communicating with the [seoMOZ linkscape APIs](http://www.seomoz.org/api).
 It supports the url-metrics, links, and anchor-text APIs.

 ## Installation

+Use [npm](http://npmjs.org/) to install node-linkscape

     npm install linkscape